 Save your category and you're done!

-Add content to your holding category(ies) as needed.
-And when you're ready to use it, just move it to one of your active categories.
+Add posts to your holding category(ies) as needed.
+And when you're ready to use the posts, just move them to one of your active categories.

 Take a peek at Custom Categories in Team Edgar's Account

 While we still use the default categories for general topics, we create custom categories for more specific topics in our own Edgar account.
 Creating custom categories allows us to post about very specific topics at very specific times by adding those categories to our schedule when those topics become relevant.
 And it makes it easy to store posts in specific locations for future use.

-For example, in the screenshot above, we have custom categories for our product updates, a partnership we ran with Boss Project, different types of posts about Edgar, and content specifically for our Instagram account, to name a few.
+For example, in the screenshot above, we have custom categories for our product updates, a partnership we ran with Boss Project, different types of posts about Edgar, and posts specifically for our Instagram account, to name a few.
 Some of these categories remain on our schedule year round because they're always relevant, while others may come and go depending on whether we're actively promoting that content at the moment.

-By creating a custom category for each event or topic, we're able to keep all of our content organized and available in our Library for when we need it.
+By creating a custom category for each event or topic, we're able to keep all of our posts organized and available in our Library for when we need them.

 Have questions?
 Message the customer experience team by clicking on the speech bubble to the right!